Skip to main content

 bin/magento varnish:vcl:generate --export-version=6 --dir=/etc/varnish/

-This creates default.vcl inside /etc/varnish/.
+This drops a default.vcl into /etc/varnish/.

 4.2 Deploy the VCL to Varnish